 For many active-duty military members, hunger is a reality.
-As many as 125,000 active-duty service members and their families experience food insecurity in the United States.
+As many as 24% of active-duty service members and their families experience food insecurity in the United States.

 That group includes people like Sgt.
 Edgar, who returned from a yearlong deployment in the Army.
-He wasn’t able to afford a holiday meal for his family, so he visited a food pantry near his home in Virginia.
+He couldn’t afford a holiday meal for his family, so he visited a food pantry near his home in Virginia.

 Unfortunately, Sgt.
 Edgar’s experience isn’t unique.
 While we may not think the people who bravely defend our country face hunger, the unfortunate truth is that they often do.